 The feeling of release when you learn this process is very addicting.
 The physical release alone is worthwhile and the emotional release, if it occurs, is even better.

 A Brief description of the movements in the following video:

 I have added another short video to show you how to foam roll the vastus medialis head of the quadriceps.
 I have trouble with the inside of my knees, and I can manage the knee pain with this exercise.
 It also targets the sartorius and to a lesser extent the adductors.

-You may chose to follow up with hamstring stretches by doing these yoga stretches.
+You may choose to follow up with hamstring stretches by doing these yoga stretches.
 I love the Downward Dog for hamstring stretching.

 I also love the Standing Forward Bend, for a standing hamstring stretch and the Seated Forward Bend, for a seated hamstring stretch.

 For quadricep stretches you can do yoga stretches like the Dancer's Pose and the Pigeon Pose below.
 Really pull up on the back leg for the quad stretch.

 are wonderful tools to help you learn how to create space in your body.